--Section 6.5 of the Regulation prohibits a marketplace participant or a marketplace that routes or reprices orders from intentionally locking or crossing a market.
+(2) Section 6.5 of the Regulation prohibits a marketplace participant or a marketplace that routes or reprices orders from intentionally locking or crossing a market.
 This would occur, for example, when a marketplace participant enters a locking or crossing order on a particular marketplace or marketplaces to avoid fees charged by a marketplace or to take advantage of rebates offered by a particular marketplace.
-There are situations where a locked or crossed market may occur unintentionally.
-For example: This could also occur where a marketplace system is programmed to reprice orders without checking to see if the new price would lock the market or where the marketplace routes orders to another marketplace that results in a locked market.
+This could also occur where a marketplace system is programmed to reprice orders without checking to see if the new price would lock the market or where the marketplace routes orders to another marketplace that results in a locked market.